Kaelinkes/Banking-app-Java/README.md

 ---

 ## ⚠️ Notes / Limitations
-- The starting balance is hardcoded at $1000.00
-- No input validation (negative deposits or overdrafts are allowed)
 - Data is not saved once the program exits
 - Designed for learning and practice purposes